awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-update-security-groups.md

 ## Recommended rules<a name="security-group-recommended-rules"></a>

-The following rules are recommended for an Internet\-facing load balancer\.
+The following rules are recommended for an internet\-facing load balancer\.

 |